codsen/codsen/packages/ranges-apply/readme.md

 ## Idea

 Let's say you want to delete bunch of characters from a string and also to replace some.
-Technically this means you need to mark the indexes of the characters where you start deletion and where you end.
+Technically, this means you need to mark the indexes of the characters where you start deletion and where you end.
 That's two numbers to put into an array.
 They mark a _slice_ of string.
 Let's add a third element into that array - what to put instead.
 If it's blank, nothing will be added (it becomes a deletion operation), if it's a non-empty string, it will be inserted insted of the deleted characters (it becomes a replacement operation).

 ```js
 [